jerhabor/tutorlink/README.md

 These user requirements were traded off and aligned with the stategies of TutorLink in order to establish the project scope.
 This was predominantly a brainstorming activity to propose and develop initial creative solutions.
 Once I had consulted with my mentor and defined an initial scope, I then drafted up wireframes for the website in both desktop and mobile versions as well as a moodboard for potential elements and characteristics of the site.
 I have compiled my project development files in a folder [here](https://github.com/jerhabor/tutorlink/tree/master/assets/project-development).

 ### 1.2 Structure & Skeleton
-My systematic approach was to an invisible loop between these two phases of UX design, for reassurance that my deliverables would be an optimal fit for the target audience.
+My systematic approach was to create an invisible loop between these two phases of UX design, for reassurance that my deliverables would be an optimal fit for the target audience.
 I made sure that my wireframes were at least a good representation of how I wish to present information and how well users will be able to interact.

 I used Balsamiq Wireframes to construct my mockups.
 However, there were limited features on this software to illustrate what I intended to present (e.g. colours, animation etc).
 These extra features were noted down and I decided to progress with building the outline/template of the website by commenting out section headings in my GitPod workspace.